ethaniccc/Esoteric/README.md

 - **Autoclicker**
   - A: Checks if the player's CPS exceeds a certain threshold.
   - B: Checks if the player has duplicated click statistics
+  - C: Checks if the player is clicking over 15 cps without double-clicking (clicking two times in the same client tick) once.
 - **Aim**
   - A: Checks if the player's headYaw does not correlate with the player's yaw.
   - B: Checks if the player's yaw movement is rounded.